-- Fees are reviewed on a consistent basis, similar to other MCCS fees and revised to reflect conformity with academic and administrative standards. - Students wishing to appeal a PLA credit award or denial may do so in accordance with the College's academic appeals policy and procedure. - Recommendations and scoring by any nationally- standardized exam organization (AP, CLEP, DSST, IB, or BYU-FLATS, etc.) are under the auspices of the evaluation organizations and cannot be appealed at the College level.
+- Students wishing to appeal a PLA credit denial may do so in accordance with the College's academic appeals policy and procedure. - Recommendations and scoring by any nationally standardized exam organization (AP, CLEP, DSST, IB, or BYU-FLATS, etc.) are under the auspices of the evaluation organizations and cannot be appealed at the College level.
 Students will be directed to the appeals procedures for each testing agency or credit recommendation service.